Gendow/raspberrypi_bmp280/README.md

 <img src="https://github.com/codehub-rony/raspberrypi_bmp280/blob/master/images/measurement_example.PNG">

 We can see the `temperature`, `pressure` in `hPa` and `altitude` measurements.
 However, this time, the altitude has been calculated using the actual `sea level pressure`.
 We have also calculated the pressure in `mmHg`.
+In this particular case the MSLP and the measured pressure are more or less the same.
+But I have had days in which there is a significant difference between both.